Golborne Road: History

 This area of Notting Hill's northern corner has changed dramatically over its history.
 The area was part of the Great Forest of Middlesex; in 1543 the land was seized by Henry VIII and by the 18th century Golborne was farmland.
 Golborne Road was named after Dean Golbourne, at one time vicar of St. John's Church in Paddington.
 Until the middle of the 19th century, it was no more than a country footpath crossing the fields of Portobello Farm, but in 1870 the road was widened, shops were built and the road was extended over the railway.

+Golborne Road was one of the places the Windrush generation settled down in, other ethnic groups followed suit and migrated to the Golborne.
+It is a street still carrying the richness of black history and an important, staple street to be credited as a part of the black British community.

 The Golborne Road area is sometimes known as "Little Morocco" due to the number of Moroccan restaurants and shops selling Maghrebian products located along the road.
 The road also has renown in the Portuguese community for the two Portuguese pâtisseries at one end, Cafe d'Oporto and Lisboa Patisserie.
 The junction of Golborne Road and Southam Street was the site of the murder of Antiguan immigrant Kelso Cochrane in 1959, an attack widely viewed as racially motivated.
+This caused an outrage amongst particularly the black community as racial tensions continued to increase.
 His killers were never caught.
 In 2009, a blue plaque was erected at the site of the murder.

 Golborne Road hosts a street market every day except Sunday, specialising in produce with hot food and bric-a-brac at the weekend.
 The Royal Borough of Kensington and Chelsea began a process of consultation on the future of the market and associated amenities in 2005.